 What is SR-22 insurance?

-If you’ve had your license suspended, you may have also received a notice from the DMV to file an SR-22 in order to have your license reinstated.
+If you’ve had your license suspended, you may have also received a notice from your state’s Department of Motor Vehicles (DMV) to file an SR-22 in order to have your license reinstated.
 An SR-22 isn’t a car insurance policy — instead, it’s a certificate filed by your car insurance company on your behalf stating that you meet the minimum car insurance requirements in your state.
 However, not all car insurance companies offer SR-22 forms.
 This guide breaks down what an SR-22 form is and how to purchase and file one.

 What is an SR-22?

-If you commit a serious traffic offense, your state’s department of motor vehicles may notify you that you need to file an SR-22 with the DMV.
-Only your auto insurance provider is able to file an SR-22 for you, but not all carriers offer this service.
-Depending upon your state of residence and specific correlating offense, the SR-22 requirement may be removed after a few years or it may remain there for a prolonged period of time.
+If you commit a serious traffic offense, your state’s Department of Motor Vehicles may notify you that you must file an SR-22 with the DMV.
+Only your auto insurance provider can file an SR-22 for you, but not all carriers offer this service.
+Depending upon your state of residence and specific correlating offense, the SR-22 requirement may be removed after a few years, or it may remain there for a prolonged period of time.
 In some states, the form name and required insurance levels can vary depending on the offense.
-Florida and Virginia, for example, may require an FR-44 with significantly higher liability limits than state minimum if convicted of a high-risk driving offense.
+Florida and Virginia, for example, may require an FR-44 with significantly higher liability limits than your state’s required minimums if convicted of a high-risk driving offense.

 When do you need an SR-22?

 Typically, adding an SR-22 component to your existing insurance is not done voluntarily.
-Instead, the state may require this documentation after you have had a serious driving incident or conviction, in order to prove that your insurance has not lapsed in the course of events.
+Instead, the state may require this documentation after you have had a serious driving incident or conviction to prove that you’re currently meeting your state’s minimum insurance requirements.

 Drivers may be required to have an SR-22 in the following situations: